Who do I complain to about bad carryout food?

 Lily Thai does a pretty good job and they are open all season.
 They survive on a very good lunch special.
 Confucius is another place that does a consistently good business with upscale Chinese food.
 They also offer a Sunday dim-sum brunch that is quite popular.

 The silver lining is that New York, Philadelphia, Baltimore and D.C. are not that far away, and all are meccas for good ethnic dining.
-I go to Philly and/or Newark, DE for my Vietnamese fixes.

 What about healthy, gluten-free and fat-free foods?